Nachtrit: Reception

-Nachtrit premiered on 30 September 2006 at the Dutch Film Festival in Utrecht.
+Nachtrit premiered on 30 September 2006 at the Netherlands Film Festival in Utrecht.
 It was nominated for four Golden Calves—for best actor (won by Lammers), best supporting actor (won by van Huêt), best film, and best supporting actress.
 Dutch film journalists voted it the best Dutch film of 2006.
 In 2007, Lammers was nominated for a Rembrandt Award (best Dutch actor).